csernazs/syncfs/README.md

 syncfs
 ======

-A PoC code for a cache-invalidation filesystem
+A PoC code for a cache-invalidation filesystem.

+This is under development.